Rice University logo

 This site provides comprehensive information about taking the Composition Examination (CE) required of all undergraduate students entering Rice University.
 For more information on the graduation requirements, see the Undergraduate Students section of the Rice General Announcements.

-The deadlines for the exam are as follows:
+The dates for the exam are as follows:

 Purpose and Characteristics of the CE